rladies/IWD/README.md

 # IWD
-## International Women Day Ideas
+## International Women's Day Ideas
-Every March 8 International Women's Day is celebrated, from R-Ladies a campaign is carried out using the twitter account [@rladies_iwd](https://twitter.com/rladies_iwd)
+Every March 8, R-Ladies launches a campaign for International Women's Day using the twitter account [@rladies_iwd](https://twitter.com/rladies_iwd)

 Here some details of previous campaigns:

 * 2019: [IWD 2019 Twitter Action](https://blog.rladies.org/post/blog_iwdtwitter_2019/)
 * 2018: [Behind the scenes of R-Ladies IWD2018 Twitter action!](https://blog.rladies.org/post/ideation_and_creation/)

-## Other ideas for future campaigns:
+## Other ideas for future campaigns

-- Catalog the meetups material in github from the chapters and tweet this materials during the campaign.
+- Catalog the meetup material in GitHub from the chapters and tweet this material during the campaign.
-- Made a list of blogs of R-Ladies and a post choose by the autor and tweet this materials during 8 March.
+- Make a list of blogs (and posts) by R-Ladies, and tweet this material on March 8.
-- Made a list of packages made for R-Ladies and post this during the campaing.
+- Make a list of packages built for/by R-Ladies and post this during the campaign.

-## Catalog the meetups material in github from the chapters and tweet this materials during the campaign.
+## Catalog the meetup material in GitHub from the chapters and tweet this material during the campaign

-We have this code made by Marianna Foos as a starting point:
+We have this code from Marianna Foos as a starting point:

 ```
 library(httr)